UCL/MPHY0026/doc/background/systems.rst

 Upon completion of this section, the student will

-* Understand some of the current clinical and future research usages of CAS
+* Understand the system topology of several CAS systems

 Introduction